Everyone talks about building traffic.

 Still don’t think repetition is important?
 Let’s see what you think of the following phrases:

 - I’m lovin’ it

 - 15 minutes could save you 15% or more on car insurance

 As you know, those aren’t just random words.
 Those are recognizable company slogans.
-I don’t even have to say the names of those companies.
+We don’t even have to say the names of those companies.

-You knew exactly what I was referring to because these slogans have been repeated enough times to become familiar.
+You knew exactly what we were referring to because these slogans have been repeated enough times to become familiar.